ibm-cloud-docs/cis/glb-setup.md

 IBM's geographic regions differ from Cloudflare's regions.
 For details about the geographic regions Cloudflare uses, see [Load Balancing: Geographic Regions](https://developers.cloudflare.com/load-balancing/understand-basics/traffic-steering/#geo-steering-enterprise-plans-only){:external}.
 {:note}

+{{site.data.keyword.cis_short_notm}} does not support load balancer pools that use a private IP address or a record that resolves to a private IP address.
+{:tip}

 ### Edit/Delete
 {:#edit-delete-load-balancer}